matter-labs/zksync-docs/content/00.build/00.zksync-101/_erc20_tutorial/_atlas_erc20_tutorial.md

     target="_blank"
     >Open smart contract in Atlas</UButton>

 You can see the contract in the Atlas code editor.
-On the right side, make sure the selected network is “zkSync Sepolia tesnet“ and click on **"Deploy"** to trigger the smart contract compilation and deployment.
+In the right sidebar, make sure the selected network is “zkSync Sepolia tesnet“ and click on **"Deploy"** to trigger the smart contract compilation and deployment.

 ::callout{icon="i-heroicons-light-bulb"}
 Behind the scenes, Atlas is using the zkSync Era custom solidity compiler (named `zksolc` ) to generate ZKEVM compatible bytecode.
-Learn more about zkSync custom compilers.
+[Learn more about zkSync custom compilers](/zk-stack/components/compiler/toolchain/overview).
 ::

 Once compiled sign the transaction with your wallet and wait until its processed.
 You’ll see the contract in the